lasyushachan/ChanToon/README.md

 # SovietChan-Shader
-Shader for Helios 5.1 and Unreal Engine 5.1
+Shader for Unreal Engine 5.1

 SovietChan is a free to use Toon Shader.
 This provides the follwing.